 1) the non-volley zone (aka "the kitchen"),

-2) the underhand serve, and
+2) the underhand serve or new drop serve, and

 3) the double bounce rule.